 The enforcement of a prenup might be affected by various factors.
 The following is a list of the basic requirements to enforce a prenup:

-- Both parties must prepare and sign the written agreement before being married.
+- Both parties must prepare and sign the written agreement before being married, which is written and executed adequately under provincial family law.

 - All the contract terms and conditions regarding the parties’ financial data either have enough disclosure or have intentionally and voluntarily declined financial exposure.